dwmkerr/ark-demo/demos/pr-review-workflow/README.md

 The workflow performs the following actions:

-**Preparation and Validation of Configuration**
+**Preparation, Validation and PR Discovery**

 The first step validates that the required resources and capabilities are installed, such as agents, models and MCP servers.
-It also ensures that the configuration parameters passed to the workflow are valid.
+It fetches the list of open pull requests and generates a workflow plan showing which PRs will be reviewed.

 **Approval**

-The second requests approval, after summarising the potential impact or risk of the workflow.
-This includes assessing provided credentials to determine whether permissions are overly permissive or risky.

-A summary of the approval is written if/when approval completes.
-The approval can be skipped with via configuration parameters - this is not recommended but can be used to make it easier to demo or test the process.

-**Listing open Pull Requests in a Repository**

-This operation is deterministic, rather than agentic, highlighting when simple procedural operations should be performed over agentic operations.
-Least-privilege and scalable approaches are used.
+The workflow pauses for approval, displaying the PRs to be reviewed.
+This allows operators to verify scope before proceeding.

 **Agentic Review of Pull Requests against Configurable Standards**